A Nested Iterative Algorithm for Zero-Sum Linear-Quadratic Stochastic Differential Games in an Infinite Horizon

-To verify the effectiveness of the proposed algorithm, we present a specific numerical example and randomly generate the system parameters as follows:
+To verify the effectiveness of the proposed computational method, we present a specific numerical example and randomly generate the system parameters as follows:

-After 13 outer iterations, the algorithm converges to the stabilizing solution of the problem within the specified error tolerance.
+After 13 external iterations, the iterative sequence converges to the stabilizing solution of the problem within the specified error tolerance.
 The norm of the equation residual is $4.9409 \times 10^{-6}$.
-The specific values of the stabilizing solution to GTARE \eqref{lqzsdg:gtare} (retained to six decimal places) are presented as follows:
+The specific values of the stabilizing solution to the stochastic GTARE \eqref{zslqsdg:gtare} (retained to five decimal places) are presented as follows:

-Figure \ref{fig:Figure_Z}, \ref{fig:Figure_M} depicts the evolution of the real parts of eigenvalues across different matrices with external iterations $(k= 1\, to\, 13)$.
-And the both Figure show a consistent pattern: the real parts of the eigenvalues of $ Z^{(k)} $ and $ M_{(k)} $ respectively decrease over iterations, approaching 0 by the sixth iteration and continuing to drop, notably featuring a drastic change in the initial $ M_{(1)} $ eigenvalues due to one-time disturbances from the opposing player.
-They collectively reflect an interesting characteristic: When the set $\mathcal{A}$ is allowed to be non-empty, Player 2 starts from a dominant position and injects controls to stabilize the system.
-Meanwhile, the opposing Player 1 is dissatisfied with the current state.
-In response, Player 2 makes tentative concessions by continuously granting Player 1 certain advantages.
-This leads to a gradual reduction in Player 1's dissatisfaction, which can be intuitively observed from Figure \ref{fig:Figure_Z},\ref{fig:Figure_M}.
-Through continuous adjustments, the system approaches its equilibrium position.
+Fig. \ref{fig:Figure_Z} and Fig. \ref{fig:Figure_M} illustrate the evolution of the real parts of eigenvalues across different matrices over external iterations $(k=1,\dotsb,13)$.
+Both figures reveal a consistent trend: the real parts of the eigenvalues of $ Z^{(k)} $ and $ M_{(k)} $ respectively decrease with iterations, approaching 0 by the sixth iteration and continuing to decline thereafter.
+Notably, the eigenvalues of $M_{(1)}$ undergo a drastic change, attributed to one-time disturbances from the opposing player.
+These collectively reflect an interesting characteristic: when the set $\mathcal{A}$ is non-empty, Player 2 initiates from a dominant position and applies controls to stabilize the system.
+Meanwhile, Player 1 is dissatisfied with the current values of the performance functional.
+In response, Player 2 makes tentative concessions by continuously granting Player 1 certain advantages, leading to a gradual reduction in Player 1's dissatisfaction.
+Through such continuous adjustments, the performance functional gradually approaches its equilibrium values.